codewars/docs/content/curating/translation.md

 The user who approved the translation should also go through the kata discourse and mark suggestions posted by the translator as resolved.

 **NOTE:** at the time of writing, a user who _approves_ a translation is marked as a **kata contributor**.
 Users with the "contributor" flag seem to be affected by a bug preventing them from earning any future points they would be rewarded for authoring activities on kata they contributed to.
-Be aware that as a result, approving a translation will render you ineligible for honor points you would otherwise earn by translating, editing or fixing the kata in the future unless the bug is fixed.
+Be aware that as a result, approving a translation will render you ineligible for honor points you would otherwise earn by translating, editing or fixing the kata in the future until the bug is fixed.

 ### Merge Issues